Dr. Cassaday is a hematologist-oncologist who specializes in treating patients with acute lymphoblastic leukemia.

 Dr. Cassaday’s first exposure to cancer was through laboratory research.
 “From that perspective, it is a fascinating disease,” he said.
 “When I had the privilege of meeting patients with cancer, seeing how the disease impacted their lives and their families, and witnessing how an oncologist can help them in so many different ways, I knew it was the right career path for me.”

 Research is a critical part of what Dr. Cassaday does and what Seattle Cancer Care Alliance (SCCA) does.
-He is involved in a variety of clinical trials testing new treatments for patients with acute lymphocytic leukemia and various types of lymphoma.
+He is involved in a variety of clinical trials testing new treatments for patients with acute lymphocytic leukemia.
 He also reviews patients treated at SCCA in the past to try to identify patterns that might predict how to treat future patients better.
 “I do not do any laboratory-based research,” he said.
 “I collaborate with people who do, trying to apply their observations and discoveries to patient care.”